Jesus said: “Destroy this temple, and in three days I will raise it up….he was speaking of the temple of his body” (Jn 2:19-21 NRSV).

 If the OT prophecies are taken literally, they lead to blasphemy because they become “another gospel”, and the Apostle Paul cursed all those who propagated and believed it (Gal 1:6-10).
 For example, how can the prophecy in Ezekiel chapters 40-48 be taken literally when it abrogates the finished work on the cross and sends the Jews right back to the law which Christ, by his death on the cross, abolished?

-How can the OT prophecies, which are shown to be fulfilled in Hebrews, be taken literally when Hebrews shows that Christ is a better priest (Heb 2:14-18; 7:17-8:6) and a better sacrifice (Heb 10:1-18).
+How can the OT prophecies, which are shown to be fulfilled in Hebrews, be taken literally when Hebrews shows that Jesus Christ is a better priest (Heb 2:14-18; 7:17-8:6) and a better sacrifice (Heb 10:1-18)?
 And the Old Covenant which is stated to be temporary and insufficient (Heb 8:7-13) is to be restored when Jesus comes to earth to set up a Jewish empire, with him ruling from Jerusalem while his subjects languish under the law (Acts 15:10)?

 How can the OT sacrifices be restored in full, with a Levitical priesthood, when God, in Hebrews, said he hates them (Heb 10: 6, 8) and that they can never take away sin (Heb 10:3-4)?
 How can all that Jesus accomplished on the cross to put away sin forever by his once-for-all sacrifice of himself on behalf of his people so that they can then have the law inflicted on them?
 And all this for a thousand years?!!
 This is insanity; or worse – blasphemy.
-No wonder Paul rails against the whole idea of this Premillennialist gospel, and curses all who hold to it: “I am astonished that you are so quickly deserting the one who called you in the grace of Christ to a different gospel – not that there is another gospel, but there are some who are confusing you and want to pervert the gospel of Christ.
-But even if we or an angel from heaven should proclaim to you a gospel contrary to what we proclaimed to you, let that one be accursed” (Gal 1:6-9).
+No wonder Paul rails against the whole idea of this Premillennialist gospel, and curses all who hold to it: “I marvel that ye are so soon removed from him that called you into the grace of Christ unto another gospel….But though we, or an angel from heaven, preach any other gospel unto you than that which we have preached unto you, let him be accursed” (Gal 1:6-9).

 The apostle Paul: Galatians 4:19-31 – The free woman and the slave

 Here we’re shown how the Old Covenant is inferior to the New and that it is, in fact, bondage.
 But Christians, both Jew and Gentile believers in Christ, are free because they are of the Jerusalem which is from above.
 This New Covenant is that which brings freedom and is in force for the rest of time.
-Significantly, Paul writes “But what does the Scripture say?
-‘Drive out the slave and her child; for the child of the slave will not share the inheritance with the child of the free woman’” (Gal 4:30).
-And in Romans 7:6 he writes “But now we are discharged from the law, dead to that which held us captive, sothat we are slaves not under the old written code but in the new life of the Spirit”.
-Then in Romans 9:8 he writes “…it is not the children of the flesh who are the children of God, but the children of the promise are counted as descendants”.
+Significantly, Paul writes “Nevertheless what saith the scripture?
+Cast out the bondwoman and her son: for the son of the bondwoman shall not be heir with the son of the freewoman” (Gal 4:30).
+And in Romans 7:6 he writes: “But now we are delivered from the law, that being dead wherein we were held; that we should serve in newness of spirit, and not in the oldness of the letter”.
+Then in Romans 9:8 he writes “That is, They which are the children of the flesh, these are not the children of God: but the children of the promise are counted for the seed”.

 Romans 2:28-29 – True Jews and true circumcision